NavarroGuimaraes/alertapp/README.md

 # Runing the app

-To run this app in the dev server, firstm you must go to the client folder (`alertapp-client`) in the command-line.
+To run this app in the dev server, first you must go to the client folder (`alertapp-client`) in the command-line.
 Then, run the command `npm update`.
 When it finishes, you'll be able to run the dev server with the following command: `ng serve`.
 The url to access the app will be `http://localhost:4200/`.
 Changes will be automatically detected and the page will reload after each change.

 # Runing the API